kojix2/chatgpt-cli/README.md

 chatgpt
 ```

 Writes to the prompt.
-It utilize GNU Readline, so Emacs shortcuts are available.
+It utilize GNU Readline, so Emacs shortcuts are available such as `↑` `↓`

 ```
 > Hi